socketio/engine.io-server-java/README.md

 The current version of engine.io-java does not support protocol 1.x.

 ## Usage
+If you're looking for the socket.io library instead, please [see here](https://github.com/trinopoty/socket.io-server-java).

 Usage is slightly different based on the server being used.

 Create a servlet to handle the HTTP requests as follows: